YSSF8/ChatGPT-Prompt-Library/README.md

 - DictionaryGPT: Transforms ChatGPT into a dictionary
 - ChatIMG: Empowers ChatGPT with the capability to send images through the chat interface
 - JokerGPT: Enhances the comedic efficacy of ChatGPT
+- DSA: Discord Server Assistant: Elevating ChatGPT into your quintessential companion for your Discord Server

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.